CylonicRaider/Instant/docs/RUNNING.md

   path nor the arguments may contain spaces themselves).
 The backend waits for the command to finish before it proceeds.
-Can be used to reduce downtime during updates by starting a new backend in the background and letting it shut down the "old" one before taking over.
+Can be used to reduce downtime during updates by starting a new backend in the background and letting it shut down the “old” one before taking over.

 - `--option` *key*=*value* — *Configuration value*: Explicitly sets a
   configuration value (overriding environment variables and system